-"Will the young men and young women who really

-love Jesus organize themselves as workers, not only for those who profess to be Sabbath keepers, but for those who are not of our faith?"-Signs of the Times, May 29, 1893.
+"Will the young men and young women who really love Jesus organize themselves as workers, not only for those who profess to be Sabbathkeepers, but for those who are not of our faith?"-ELLEN G. WHITE, in Signs of the Times, May 29, 1893, p.
+455.

-Objectives.-The great objective of our Missionary Volunteer Department is "to save from sin and guide in service" the thousands of young people who are connected with the church or the homes of church members.
-To this end conference MV departments operate a training and evangelistic program involving young people in a wide range of Share Your Faith activity.
+Objectives.-The Missionary Volunteer Department was organized in response to these inspired directives.
+Conference Missionary Volunteer departments operate a training and evangelistic program involving young people in a wide range of Share Your Faith activity.
 This has called for the organization of the young people in the churches into Missionary Volunteer Societies.
-The objectives set forth by the Spirit of prophecy may be summed up as follows: (1) To work for other youth; (2) to help the church and "those who profess to be Sabbath keepers"; (3) to work "for those who are not of our faith."
+The objectives set forth by the Spirit of Prophecy may be summed up as follows: (1) To work for other youth; (2) to help the church and "those who profess to be Sabbathkeepers"; (3) to work "for those who are not of our faith."

-In seeking to reach these objectives the youth are (1) to pray together, (2) to study together "to develop tact and skill and talent in the Master's service," (3) to plan together, (4) to act together in bands in carrying out well-laid plans.
+In seeking to reach these objectives the youth are (1) to pray together, (2) to study together "to develop tact and skill and talent in the Master's service," (3) to plan together, (4) to act together in groups in carrying out well-laid plans.